How to calculate your GPA

 |21 (Total Grade Points) ÷ 12 (Total Credits) = 1.8 GPA|

-The GPA is calculated in three different circumstances.
+The GPA is calculated in four different circumstances.

 - Term GPA (TGPA) – The TGPA for each term is calculated by dividing the sum of grade points achieved in a term by the sum of all credits attempted in that term.
 The TGPA is used to determine a student’s Academic Standing and Dean’s Honour Roll.